beardedboy/Grid/README.md

 ####Content Columns

 Content columns are divided equally by 100% and are represented by an appropriate fraction.
-Splitting the total width equally ranging from two halves ( 50 / 50) and labelling the classe as 'col-1-2' to signify 1/2 ( One half ) through to splitting it into twelve equal parts and labelling the class 'col-1-12'.
+Splitting the total width equally ranging from two halves ( 50 / 50) and labelling the classes as 'col-1-2' to signify 1/2 ( One half ) through to splitting it into twelve equal parts and labelling the class 'col-1-12'.

 ######Example